- 1. Verify Your Website With Google Search Console

 - Content is grouped into logical categories

-9. Add an ALT text to all images
+9. Add an ALT text to All Images

 To increase your chances of appearing on Google image search and to make your images accessible by Google, you need to ensure that you provide an alt text for all images.